ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

  * Active (Boolean)
  * Created by
  * Created Date and Time
+#### B.Activate the Location data

+The system allows Zonal Admin to activate the location data, which are already deactivated due to any reasons.
+When the location data is created and approved, it is activated automatically.
+The Zonal Admin selects the location data then all the location data of that Zone are displayed.
+The Zonal Admin can select one deactivated location data or multiple deactivated location data at a time and selects Activate option.
+The system validates Zonal Admin’s privileges and activates the selected location data(s).
+On successful validation, the system provides a notification.

+#### C. Deactivate the Location data

+The System allows Zonal Admin to deactivate the location data, which are already deactivated due to any reasons.
+The Zonal Admin selects the location data and the all the location data of that zone are displayed.
+The Zonal Admin can select one active location data or multiple active location data at a time then selects the Deactivate option.
+The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected location data(s), and the system provides a notification.

 #### 6.3.4 Manage Blacklisted Words (Create, Update, Activate, Deactivate)